SmarterApp/RDW_DataGenerator/CONTRIBUTING.md

  - [ ] Make some items field tests (i.e. item.operational='0')
  - [x] Improve fake answers for items; based on item type of course.
  - [x] Make item score distribution correspond to item difficulty.
- - [ ] Reuse IAB packages.
-Currently the system generates multiple IAB packages for a single year, each with a different `period`.
+ - [x] Reuse IAB packages.
+Currently the system generates multiple ICA packages for a single year, each with a different `period`.
 It makes more sense to separate the IAB packages from the date taken.
 So a single IAB package might be used more than once during the academic year.
 Or even in a subsequent academic year.
 To do this, remove `period` from the package; then generate the date-taken and pass it in when generating outcomes.